The AmazeLaw team is excited to announce our updated Facebook Advertising Agency picks for 2021!

 - Bespoke solutions

 - Setup fees

-Sprague Media is a comparatively tiny agency that works with niche players in small and medium-sized markets, but their small size is more than made up for by their versatility, speed of execution and flexibility.
-While working with a renowned and larger agency brings in greater resources, it often loses you the people hours and dedication that a smaller agency like Sprague Media brings to the table.
+Sprague Media is a comparatively small agency that works with niche players in small and medium-sized markets.
+Still, their small size is more than made up for by their versatility, speed of execution, and flexibility.
+While working with a renowned and more massive agency brings in more significant resources, it often loses you the people hours and dedication that a smaller agency like Sprague Media brings to the table.